 According to Erikson, ego integrity versus despair is a conflict that can be resolved by reflecting on your life and taking stock of your accomplishments and failures:

 Part of aging gracefully may involve achieving the ego integrity stage.
 If we understand the purpose and meaning of our lives, we'll be more prepared for the inevitable challenges of growing older.
 We can adapt to change more easily.
 That's why this kind of mature perspective can be one of the rewards of aging—benefits that are backed by science.
-Studies have found that seniors with positive attitudes toward aging experience less cognitive decline.6 And those positive feelings can even lead to a longer life.7
+Research has found that seniors with positive attitudes toward aging experience less cognitive decline.
+And those positive feelings can even lead to a longer life.

 Of course, it's hard to maintain a positive attitude if you have medical problems, experience loneliness, or suffer from depression.
 But if physical or psychological problems are influencing the way you feel about growing older, talk to your doctor, therapist, or someone else you trust.
 As more and more Americans enter their senior years, more help is becoming available.